 Billy's wasn't like that.
 For over two decades, Billy's was a neighborhood bar.
 They served a free sterno-heated buffet (that no one ever touched).
 The customers and the dancers knew each other, chatted together, and no one got hustled.
 There was no cover charge.
 I went in once with a cheap guy who refused to buy a drink--the only requirement for the privilege of sitting in Billy's.
 The bouncer bought the guy a beer and said, "Just sit with it in front of you."

 Girls from the Coney Island Sideshow danced at Billy's, tattoos and all.
 The stars of the new burlesque paid the rent and tried out new routines at Billy's.
 Each girl was unique, some beautiful, some boring, while others looked like something straight out of Diane Arbus.

 But like everything else in New York, stripping was plowed under by the monoculture, the machine that, in the name of sanitation, dictates: Everything must be the same.
-Now just about the only girls you can see taking off their tops are robots, breast-enhanced, each one a clone of the other.
-And for that privilege it's going to cost you more than the price of a beer.

 all photos of Billy's are screenshots from the movie Rounders